carsonw-code/beam-generator-web-app/README.md

 The goal of the app is to make beam-diagram practice faster and more interactive by generating new problems instantly and letting users reveal only the parts of the solution they want to check.

+## Live app

-**Live app:** [Open the app here] https://beam-generator-web-app-mccunackxvmmeujrxljunr.streamlit.app/
+[Open the app here] https://beam-generator-web-app-mccunackxvmmeujrxljunr.streamlit.app/

 ## What it does